Discovery Potential of Future Electron-Positron Colliders for a 95 GeV Scalar: Analysis and Results

 With this ML model, we can improve the exploitation of the data to achieve better discrimination between signal and background events, i.e.~improve the event classification.
 For this purpose, the event samples remaining after the optimization cuts are split, with 70\% of the events allocated for training the DNN and the remaining 30\% reserved for testing its performance.
 Training is conducted with a batch size of 250 events from shuffled samples of signal and background at both $\sqrt{s}$ = 250\,GeV and $\sqrt{s}$ =200\,GeV.
 Although the network has a relatively small architecture, it is necessary to check whether it over-fits the training sample by looking at the DNN response, and the probability assigned to each event of being signal or background.

-\autoref{fig:DNN_output250} (\autoref{fig:DNN_output200}) shows the normalized number of events to which a specific value of the DNN model response is assigned as well as both signal and background events separately for the training and testing samples for $\sqrt{s}$ = 250\,GeV (200\,GeV).
+We plot the normalized number of events to which a specific value of the DNN model response is assigned as well as both signal and background events separately for the training and testing samples for $\sqrt{s}$ = 250\,GeV (200\,GeV).
 A significant difference is observed between the distributions of the DNN output obtained for the signal and background events.
 The DNN response demonstrates the classification accuracy of 89.1 (92.3)\% for $\sqrt{s}$ = 250\,GeV (200\,GeV) in training.
-The Receiver Operating Characteristic (ROC) curves provided in \autoref{fig:roc250} and \autoref{fig:roc200} show signal and background efficiencies, i.e.~the fraction of signal and background events correctly classified, respectively.
 The Area Under Curve (AUC) scores for $\sqrt{s}$ = 250\,GeV (200\,GeV), representing the DNN's ability to separate signal and background events across the dataset, are found to be 95.2 (97.4)\% and 95 (97.2)\% for training and testing samples, respectively.
 This consistency between training and testing AUC scores suggests that the model generalizes well, capturing signal and background patterns without over-fitting.